devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/raw-guide.md

 ```
 _Code Snippet 38: Wisgen Favorite BLoC Tests 1 [[@faustWisgen2019]](https://github.com/Fasust/wisgen)_

 We can use the _group()_ function to group related tests together.
 This way the output of our tests is more neatly formated [[@hracekTestingFlutterApps2019]](https://www.youtube.com/watch?v=bj-oMYyLZEY&). _setUp()_ is called once before every test, so it is perfect for initializing our BLoC [[@angelovUnitTestingBloc2019]](https://medium.com/flutter-community/unit-testing-with-bloc-b94de9655d86). _tearDown()_ is called after every test, so we can use it to dispose of our BLoC.
 The _test()_ function takes in a name and a callback with the actual test.
-In our test, we check if the state of the favorite BloC after initialization is an empty list. _expect()_ takes in the actual value and the value that is expected: `expect(actual, matcher)`.
+In our test, we check if the State of the favorite BloC after initialization is an empty list. _expect()_ takes in the actual value and the value that is expected: `expect(actual, matcher)`.
 We can run all our tests using the command `flutter test`.

 ### Testing Streams
 Now a more relevant topic when working with the BLoC Pattern, the testing of Streams [[@dartteamDartStreams2019]](https://dart.dev/tutorials/language/streams):